 Get Email Updates

-To put yourself in the best negotiating position before you find the new home you want, Owner Jeff Lichtenstein and the Echo Fine Properties Team will help you put your current home on the market.
+To put yourself in the best negotiating position before you find the new home you want, the Echo Fine Properties Team will help you put your current home on the market.

 Once you write an offer on a new home, your offer will be “contingent” on the sale of your home.
 A buyer in this position may not have the same negotiating power as one whose home has already sold (or at least has an accepted offer).